 TOC has long been considered best in class by container terminal operators and their suppliers.
 The TOC of today has evolved into a complete container supply chainevent, delivering both technical content and also offering a platform to the stakeholders higher up in the cargo chain.

 Therefore, there are now two distinct elements of the event:

-The exhibition is a showcase for port and terminal technology and operations and also includes free-to-air seminar content aimed at container terminal professionals and bulk supply chain executives.
-Local and international suppliers will come together to showcase cutting edge solutions to their clients, the terminal operators and ports.
+The exhibition is a showcase for port & terminal technology and operations plus free technical seminars (including TECH TOC) aimed at terminal operators and their suppliers.
+Technology and service providers come together to showcase cutting edge solutions to their clients, the terminal operators and ports.

 “With the partnership of KZN and Transnet, in addition to the support of many local, regional and international private companies, now is definitely the right time to launch TOC Africa.
 Africa’s trade growth opportunities are immense, and will require – and stimulate - significant investment in infrastructure, services and technology across the continent.
 TOC Africa will provide a knowledge, networking and business home for domestic and foreign enterprises right along the supply chain – cargo owners, ocean and land carriers, ports and terminals, 3PLs, finance, equipment, technology and more – to come together with institutional stakeholders and define the future roadmap for success.”
 Paul Holloway, Event Director, January 2017

 The show in Africa was a great opportunity to present ourselves on an aspiring continent.
 We were pleased about President Zuma's visit and to show our solutions to a new community.